Since 2004, San Francisco has used an instant

-Your vote will count for your highest-ranked candidate,
+Your vote will count for your highest-ranked candidate, but some candidates

 may be eliminated.